dravidam

 Naan Mudhalvan deserves its own paragraph — or several.
 Forty-one lakh students trained.
 3.28 lakh placed in jobs, with salaries ranging from ₹3 lakh to ₹40 lakh per year.
 Top recruiters: Amazon, Morgan Stanley, Qualcomm, PayPal, Zoho, TCS.
 Forty-plus company partners — Microsoft, Google, IBM, Infosys, Oracle, ServiceNow, Salesforce.
 The programme is integrated as a mandatory 2-credit university course — no other state has embedded industry skill training this deeply into the academic framework.

 Under Naan Mudhalvan's UPSC coaching sub-programme, Tamil Nadu secured 57 selections in the 2024-25 Civil Services Examination — the best in five years.
-Forty-five of those 57 came from the Naan Mudhalvan partnership with Shankar IAS Academy.
+Fifty of those 57 came from the Naan Mudhalvan partnership with Shankar IAS Academy.
 Free coaching, a monthly stipend of ₹7,500, and incentives for clearing each stage.
 Government school kids preparing for the IAS.

 The Overseas Manpower Corporation runs free German language training for nursing professionals — eight months, B1/B2 level, placement in German hospitals at approximately ₹2 lakh per month.
 Microsoft's TEALS programme — the first in India — teaches AI, Python, and C++ in 100 government schools.
 The state now offers scholarships of up to ₹36 lakh for SC/ST students pursuing postgraduate studies abroad, and launched a new overseas scholarship for Muslim students in 2025.